qc35/react-native-biometrics/README.md

 | `>= 2.0.0`                        | `>= 0.60`                     |
 | `<= 1.7.0`                        | `<= 0.59.x`                   |

+## Note
+ - If you are using React Native version 60, you will need change the platform version in react-native-biometrics.podspec to version 9.0 so that you can successfully run pod install without verion errors.

 ## Getting started

 using either Yarn: